Until European travel becomes fully open to Americans, here's a reminder of the fun that awaits us in Europe.

 Ludwig, who inherited the throne at age 18, did not want to deal with politics.
 He instead focused on constructing the fanciful Neuschwanstein Castle just up the hill, which he had decorated with Romantic-era imaginings of a misty medieval days of yore.
 Just a few months after he moved into Neuschwanstein, Ludwig — who was already planning an even more extravagant castle — was deposed…two days before he was found dead.
 People still debate: Was it murder — as he was nearly bankrupting his kingdom with his costly castle building — or suicide?
 But today nobody complains about the cost of his castles.
 In fact, within six weeks of his funeral, tourists were already paying to visit them.

-From Füssen, it's a quick drive or bike ride to the King's Castles.
+From Füssen, it's a quick drive or bike ride (or a pleasant walk) to the King's Castles.
 The town itself, dramatically situated under a renovated castle on the lively Lech River, is a mix of real-world and cutesy-cobbled sights, with a colorful church painted in a fresco technique called Lüftlmalerei, and a pleasant path to Lech Falls.
 Füssen's one must-see sight, its Heritage Museum, spans a thousand years of the town's history.
 A highlight here is the Dance of Death, painted shortly after a plague devastated the community in 1590.
 It shows 20 social classes, each dancing with the Grim Reaper — starting with the pope and the emperor.

 Just outside Füssen, the Royal Crystal Baths pool/sauna complex is an unforgettable chance to lounge around naked with German experts at relaxation.
 A nearby lake, the turquoise Forggensee, is a great place to boat or bike.